msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 ## ANOVA

+An ANOVA tests the relationship between a `categorical` and a `numeric variable` by testing the differences between two or more means.
+This test produces a `p-value` to determine whether the relationship is significant or not.

+Examples of using ANOVA

+You may want to use ANOVA to help you answer questions like this:

+1. Do gender, race have any effect on whether someone clicks on a landing page or their salary amount?
+2. Do location, employment status, or education have an effect on NPS score?

+**How does ANOVA work?**

+Like other types of statistical tests, ANOVA compares the means of different groups and shows you if there are any statistical differences between the means.
+ANOVA is classified as an **omnibus test statistic**.
+This means that it can’t tell you which specific groups were statistically significantly different from each other, only that at least two of the groups were.

+It’s important to remember that the main ANOVA research question is whether the sample means are from different populations.
+There are two assumptions upon which ANOVA rests:

+First: Whatever the technique of data collection, the observations within each sampled population are normally distributed.

+Second: The sampled population has a common variance of $s_2$.

+**What is the difference between one-way and two-way ANOVA tests?**

+This is defined by how many independent variables are included in the ANOVA test.
+One-way means the analysis of variance has one independent variable.
+Two-way means the test has two independent variables.
+An example of this may be the independent variable being a brand of drink (one-way), or independent variables of brand of drink and how many calories it has or whether it’s original or diet.

 ## CHI Square test

 The chi-square independence test is a procedure for testing if two categorical variables are related in some population.